-Steller’s Jays: Learn How to Attract These Clever Black and Blue Birds
+Meet the Steller’s Jay: Clever Black and Blue Birds

-Get to know these smart and social western birds, including what they eat, where they're found, and how to attract them to your backyard.
+Get to know these smart and social western birds, including what they eat, what they look like, and how to attract them to your backyard.

 What Do Steller’s Jays Look Like?

 Smart, gregarious and handsome, the black and blue Steller’s jay is named after German naturalist Georg Steller.
 He first classified them on an expedition to an Alaskan island in 1741.
 From a distance, the Steller’s, which is related to the blue jay, may look like just a dark crested bird.
 A closer view reveals its striking dark head and shoulders contrasted with its deep blue body and tail.

 Check out photos of breathtaking blue colored birds.

 Steller’s jays are found year-round in a variety of environments in western North and Central America, from Alaska to Nicaragua.
 They frequent campgrounds, picnic grounds and yards.
 There are many subspecies in the different environments.
 The subspecies mainly differ in the pattern of white or blue markings on the head.